AranScope/lectures-y3/networks/LT2 - Models, Methods, Metal.md

 - Network attempts to solve ordering and packet loss but there are no guarantees

 ## Datagram Services

 - Packet contains addressing information
 - Each packet considered seperate
 - Endpoints deal with loss, duplication and corruption
 - Might arrive, might not
-- Nedwork doesn't need to know about connections, it just routes packets
+- Network doesn't need to know about connections, it just routes packets

 ## Layering

 Applications generally want guarantees, knowing that if a file is sent it will arrive undamaged or you know if something went wrong.

 A network can be thought of as a **stack**, a succession of interfaces starting with services needed by real applications and getting closer to transistors and volts.
 Each layer provides services to those above it and makes use of services below it.
 Each task appears in only one layer.